gabrielborjas/recipe-insights/README.md

   frameborder="0">
 </iframe>

 The histogram above compares the distribution of `n_steps` for recipes whose rating is missing (red) versus not missing (blue).
-Recipes with missing ratings tend to have slightly more steps on average—the red bars are a bit more spread to the right—suggesting that longer, more complex recipes are more likely to be missing ratings.
+Recipes with missing ratings tend to have slightly more steps on average, the red bars are a bit more spread to the right, suggesting that longer, more complex recipes are more likely to be missing ratings.

 # Baseline Model